samuelh0/Concept2/README.md

-I promise i am doing stuff i just havent uploaded it to github yet
+finally uploaded it to the hub